OB-lab/James_et_al._2021-MBE/README.md

 The first argument is the name of the input VCF file, the second argument is the name of the output popmap file, and the following two or three arguments are the names of the populations.
 Beware the names of the samples in the VCF file should start with the population name followed by a hyphen.

-Before running ```easySFS```, the number of chromosomes or haploid samples, herein projections, should be picked it up.
-For this, the program should be run in preview mode first:
+Since the data should be downsampled before running ```easySFS``` to maximise the number of SNPs without missing data, the program should be run in preview mode first.
+This way, it is possible to visualize the amount of SNPs that are kept using a certain number of chromosomes or haploid samples, herein projections:

 ```
 easySFS.py -i input.vcf -p popmap.txt --preview -a